-SEM Italy collaborates with the Renzulli Center for Creativity, Gifted Education, and Talent Development of the University of Connecticut, USA.
-The research conducted by Prof. Joseph S. Renzulli and Prof. Sally M. Reis is based on a broad vision of the concept of giftedness, and is aimed at promoting educational approaches to respond to the special educational needs of all students, especially gifted and twice exceptional students, in an inclusive perspective.
-The research studies conducted by Prof. Joseph S. Renzulli and Prof. Sally M. Reis and a team of experts from the Renzulli Center, relating to creativity, assessment and identification systems, curriculum personalization and compaction, are considered cornerstones of the scientific literature of Gifted Education and continue to inspire the world of research, contributing to the development of programs and services to develop the creative potential of new generations.
+SEM Italy collaborates with the Renzulli Center for Creativity, Gifted Education, and Talent Development at the University of Connecticut, USA.
+The research conducted by Professor Joseph S. Renzulli and Professor Sally M. Reis is based on a broad vision of the concept of giftedness and aims to promote educational approaches that address the special educational needs of all students, particularly gifted and twice exceptional students, from an inclusive perspective.
+The research studies conducted by Professor Joseph S. Renzulli and Professor Sally M. Reis and a team of experts from the Renzulli Center, relating to creativity, assessment and identification systems, curriculum personalization, and consolidation, are considered cornerstones of the scientific literature on Gifted Education and continue to inspire research, contributing to the development of programs and services to develop the creative potential of new generations.

 Joseph S. Renzulli, Ph.D.

 Distinguished Professor at the University of Connecticut.
 Director of the Renzulli Center for Creativity, Gifted Education, and Talent Development.
-Prof. Joseph Salvatore Renzulli is listed among the 15 most influential Educators in the world (https://globalgurus.org/education-gurus-30/).
-In 2021, MENSA recognized Prof. Renzulli with the Lifetime Achievement Award (https://www.mensafoundation.org/what-we-do/awards-and-recognition/lifetime-achievement-award/lifetime-achievement-winners/2021-joseph-renzulli/)
+Professor Joseph Salvatore Renzulli is listed among the 15 most influential educators in the world (https://globalgurus.org/education-gurus-30/).
+In 2021, MENSA recognized Professor Renzulli with the Lifetime Achievement Award (https://www.mensafoundation.org/what-we-do/awards-and-recognition/lifetime-achievement-award/lifetime-achievement-winners/2021-joseph-renzulli/)

 Sally M. Reis